Fluid limit for the Poisson encounter-mating model: Introduction

-In Section \ref{sec4}, we solve the dynamics of the pair-type process in the symmetric $2\times 2$ case, where the corresponding replicator equation is one dimensional.
-Following a similar strategy, one can try to extend our results to $k=3$ and get exact formulas for the mating pattern.
-Phase portraits of all possible Lotka-Volterra equations on the plane, hence, equivalently, of all three dimensional replicator equations, are given in \cite{Bom}.
-This suggests that it should be possible to solve the mating pattern problem.
-However, much less is known for Lotka-Volterra equations in higher dimensions.
-In particular, numerical simulations show that the behavior in higher dimensions is chaotic and the type of chaos they exhibit is not understood at all, see \cite{Glp} for an example of chaos with three types.
+In Section \ref{sec4}, we follow the three-step procedure outlined in \eqref{repin}--\eqref{qode} and obtain a formula for $Q(t)$ in the symmetric $2\times 2$ case where the replicator equation constituting the first step is one-dimensional.
+One can attempt to follow the same procedure in (i) the general $2\times 2$ case and (ii) the symmetric $3\times 3$ case.
+Phase portraits of all Lotka-Volterra equations on the plane, hence of all two-dimensional replicator equations with constant intrinsic growth rates, are given in \cite{Bom}, which suggests that it might be possible to get an exact formula for the mating pattern in these two cases, too.
+However, much less is known about Lotka-Volterra equations in higher dimensions.
+In particular, numerical simulations show that the behavior in higher dimensions is chaotic and the type of chaos they exhibit is not understood at all.
+See \cite{Glp} for an example of chaos in three dimensions.